liaisontw/MinifyStuff/README.txt

 To enable or disable Minify-Stuff plugin, please go 'Minify Stuff' in the 'Settings' of wordpress website admininstrator dashboard.

+Notice:
+This plugin may breaks server based caching such as nginx and Varnish.
+If your WordPress hosts apply server based caching, please do not apply this plugin or the website visitors will have a non-cached view of the website

 == Build Status ==